tera-toolbox-mods/bugfix/README.md

-A simple mod that fixes some of the most severe client bugs in TERA.
+Collection of mods that fix some of the most severe client bugs in TERA.